AJMansfield/Intelligence-Core-Public/kttu02.md

   was some kind of eldrich abomination wrested from the elemental chaos and given flesh.

-Across even _this_ small city, there wasn't just _one_ common language, or even a dozen.
+Across even _this_ small city, there wasn't just _one_ language, or even a dozen.
 There were literally _thousands_ of distinct languages and dialects, in _regular use_, all bleeding into each other in a horible convoluted mess.

-At least within a single commune, there are usually one or two reasonably-consistent languages or dialects used for most purposes, formed as a mash-up of whatever languages its members knew before settling down together.
+At least within a single clan, there are usually one or two reasonably-consistent languages or dialects used within the clan for _most_ purposes.

 And, as far as you can tell, there _are_ a half-dozen pidgin 'greeting languages' that most people in the city know.

-But, these were basically only ever used when initiating conversation with a total stranger, or as a starting point for when two speakers weren't sure what else they had in common.
+But, these are basically only ever used when initiating conversation with a total stranger, or as a starting point for when two speakers weren't sure what else they had in common.

 Yes, _starting point_.